2.5 Financial Statements of Businesses Acquired or to Be Acquired (Rule 3-05)

 Separate financial statements

-are generally not required for a significant probable acquisition whose significance
+are generally not required in a registration statement for a significant probable

-does not exceed 50 percent or for a significant consummated acquisition whose
+acquisition whose significance does not exceed 50 percent or for a significant

-significance does not exceed 50 percent within the grace period discussed above.
+consummated acquisition whose significance does not exceed 50 percent within the grace

-However, an entity must perform an additional test to calculate the aggregate
+period discussed above.
+However, an entity must perform an additional test to calculate

-significance of (1) probable acquisitions whose significance does not exceed 50 percent;
+Probable acquisitions whose significance does not exceed 50 percent.

 The acquirees in all three of these categories are commonly referred to as individually